SUMMER SEMINAR IN PHIL STAT (3/9/19)

 There may be a limited number of small travel grants (of $250.) for participants who must travel considerable distances.
 We will notify applicants of these in February 2019.

 Applicants will receive a copy of Statistical Inference as Severe Testing: How to Get Beyond the Statistics Wars by Deborah Mayo (2018, CUP) upon acceptance into the seminar.
-In order for the seminar to be fully interactive, participants should have read at least half of this book prior to the seminar, given our limited time.
-(Specific notes will be posted on this blog to facilitate the reading.)
-Participants will have access to all of the main papers associated with the work, should they wish to access them.
+In order for the seminar to be fully interactive, participants should have read at least 3/4 of this book prior to the seminar, given our limited time.
+(Specific notes will be posted on this blog or errorstatistics.com to facilitate the reading.)
+While this text will serve to distill key controversies, we will not be limited to it.
+An important goal is to encourage participants to wrestle with competing Phil Stat positions.
+Articles and chapters (aside from the Directors’ work) are in this list.
+Participants will have access to all of the main papers associated with the work, should they wish to study them ahead of time.
 There will be guest lectures to be announced in February.

-Prior to completing an application please study the GOALS and EXPECTATIONS sections above, and consider what we hope to achieve with this seminar and what is expected in terms of residence and attendance, and general participation in the work of the project.
+Prior to completing an application please study carefully the GOALS and EXPECTATIONS sections above, and consider what we hope to achieve with this seminar and what is expected in terms of residence, attendance, reading, and general participation in the work of the project.

 Compliance with Virginia Tech’s stipulations for international visitors is required.
 The latest guidelines for international participants will be available some time in late January.